 Ingredient Notes

-- Pecans – Lightly toast the pecans in a dry skillet over medium heat until fragrant (2-3 minutes).
-This simple step enhances their nutty flavor and adds a delightful crunch to the salad.
+- Pecans – Toast the pecans in a dry skillet over medium heat for 2-3 minutes until fragrant.
+This brings out their natural oils and adds a deeper, nuttier flavor.
+Roughly chop them so you get some in every bite without overwhelming the salad.

-- Green onions – Slice the green onions thinly for a mild onion flavor that compliments the sweetness of the cranberries and the richness of the dressing.
-Swap with finely chopped chives, red onion (use sparingly), or shallots for a more delicate flavor.
+- Green onions – Slice both the white and green parts thinly.
+Green onions add a mild onion flavor that complements the sweet cranberries without overpowering the salad.
+Substitute with finely chopped chives, red onion (use sparingly), or shallots.

 - Kosher salt – I prefer kosher salt rather than table salt for this recipe, but either are fine.
 Start small and adjust after mixing the salad.
 Depending on how the chicken is cooked, it may already have some salt in it.
 You can always add more salt, but you can’t take it away!